South America

 • Highest point: Cerro Aconcagua, Argentina 22,833 ft (6959 m)

 Three major physiographic regions characterize South America.
-The oldest, the ancient Brazilian Shield and the smaller Guiana and Patagonian shields, form the stable core of the continent.
-Stretching along the entire west coast are the younger Andean fold mountains with many summits rising to 20,000 ft (6100 m).
-These two diverse regions are separated by a number of sedimentary basins carrying South America’s large river systems to the sea.
+The oldest, the ancient Brazilian Shield, and the smaller Guiana and Patagonian shields form the stable core of the continent.
+The younger Andean fold mountains with many summits rising to 20,000 ft (6100 m) are stretching along the entire west coast.
+These two diverse regions are separated by several sedimentary basins carrying South America’s large river systems to the sea.
 These include the massive Amazon Basin and the basin of the Gran Chaco.

 Climate

-The climate of South America is influenced by three principal factors: the seasonal shift of high pressure air masses over the tropics, cold ocean currents along the western coast, affecting temperature and precipitation, and the mountain barrier produced by by the Andes, which creates a rain shadow over much of the south.
+The climate of South America is influenced by three principal factors: the seasonal shift of high-pressure air masses over the tropics, cold ocean currents along the western coast, affecting temperature and precipitation, and the mountain barrier produced by the Andes, which creates a rain shadow over much of the south.

 Shaping the continent